 range

 Ranges represent a sequence of numbers from start to end (exclusive) with a step.
-They are primarily used for iteration.
+They are used for iteration and for slicing sequence types.

 Creating Ranges